Augists/RSSforSSDUT/README.md

 ### bs4

-Python use `requests` and `bs4` to get the content of undergraduate notice on [https://ssdut.dlut.edu.cn](https://ssdut.dlut.edu.cn).
+Python use `requests` and `bs4` to get the content of undergraduate notice on [https://ssdut.dlut.edu.cn](https://ssdut.dlut.edu.cn) and [https://ise.dlut.edu.cn](https://ise.dlut.edu.cn).
 You may also have to install `requests` if needed

 `pip3 install bs4`